ukui/peony/libpeony-qt/README.md

 - libpoppler-qt5-dev

 # description
-peony-qt is the filemanager of ukui3.0，which refactoring peony based on qt and glib/gio.
+Peony is the filemanager of ukui3.0，which refactoring Peony(UKUI 2.0) based on qt and glib/gio.

 In simple terms, this project can be seem as the qt/c++ style wrapper of gio's api.
 It should provide all kinds of file operation that gio has supported, such as querying, enumerating, monitoring copying/moving, mounting, etc...
 And it will translate g_signal to qt's signals for using signal/slot between QObject based classes.